hrvthzslt/personal-site/content/posts/flask-project-structure-example-shoot-from-the-hip.md

 **Split up the fat!**

 When a module gets too big, it can be split into multiple modules under a package.
 The `numbers` controller is splat into multiple controllers, an `add_controller` and a `list_controller`, and the `error_handler` is moved to a separated module.
 The service module is splat into multiple services, for example a `numbers_service` and a `validator`.

+**Beware of where you connect!**

+If there is a need for a functionality project wide, it should be in the `common` package.
+For example a cache module, that is used by multiple services.

+For another domain's functionality, use an adapter.
+For example the `unique` package has an adapter, that uses the `numbers` and `letters` services, for creating a unique list of all the values.
+The only place where to domains **functionality** can meet is the adapter.

+If there is a need for a type from another domain, I personally would not a do transformation in the adapter layer without meaningful change, but you do you.

 ## The moral